PaddlePaddle/Parakeet/README.md

 ## Pre-trained models and audio samples

 Parakeet also releases some well-trained parameters for the example models, which can be accessed in the following tables.
-Each column of these tables lists resources for one model, including the url link to the pre-trained model, the dataset that the model is trained on and the total training steps, and several synthesized audio samples based on the pre-trained model.
+Each column of these tables lists resources for one model, including the url link to the pre-trained model, the dataset that the model is trained on, and synthesized audio samples based on the pre-trained model.

 #### Vocoders